 Courtenay’s urban village has great potential, but on the surface the city’s plan looks weak in terms of integrating residential and commercial uses.
 Campbell River, the next city to the north of the Comox Valley region, has emphasized big mall and strip-mall development.
 Comox has built a vision for a true village into its Official Community Plan, with a defined medium-density residential perimeter of 500 meters around commercial and public services.
 This is driven partly by the town’s status as a retirement capital; and in this case, the high number of resident seniors is supplemented by the affluent boaters who dock at the marina just south of Comox Avenue.
-The presence of the regional hospital just west of the village has been a bonus for seniors; however, the hospital is to be rebuilt at a new location on an arterial road in Courtenay by 2017.
+The regional hospital just west of the village has been a bonus for seniors; however, the hospital is to be moved to a new location on an arterial road in Courtenay by 2017.

 Settlement in Comox dates from the 1860s, but little heritage architecture remains.
 The Lorne pub and hotel, which was B.C.’s oldest inn, burned to the ground in early 2011.
 The dominant layer of commercial architecture mixes the one- and two-story styles that are common across B.C.; the planners are now overlaying this with a “marine theme” that produces sometimes tasteful and sometimes gaudy results .
 About 1980, the Town approved the construction of an automobile-oriented shopping mall close to the high street.
 The supermarket, drug store and liquor store were busy enough on the day we visited, but half a dozen retail spaces on the short main corridor were vacant.